pinselimo/pinselimo.github.io/posts/2016-11-07-terratec-connect-n3-hack-part2.md

 subtitle: Opening doors, exploring the jungle
 ---

-Having my UART stick connected to my computer I started screen to try out different bitrates, ending up at 115.200 bit/s which finally had me seeing meaningful ASCII on my screen and entering my home field: the software.
+Having my UART stick connected to my computer I started screen to try out different bit rates, ending up at 115.200 bit/s which finally had me seeing meaningful ASCII on my screen and entering my home field: the software.

 ![Boot screen](../images/conn_2.jpg){ width=60% }

 ### Opening doors and finding keys aka the interesting part

-The first output booting up we got was U-Boot booting up the linux based OS on, as i guessed, an Atheros chip.
+The first output booting up we got was U-Boot booting up the Linux based OS on, as i guessed, an Atheros chip.
 The exact model is strangely sometimes called a AR7241 (Virian) and sometimes its predecessor the AR7240 (Python).
 Luckily a one second windows to interrupt the booting process is offered to us:

 ~~~uboot